OpenNTI/nti.docs.platform.enduser/guide/part2.rst

 2. Assignments View

-Within  the assignments page , view the assignments tab.
+Within the assignments page, view the assignments tab.
 Now, click on the assignment date dropdown under the assignment name.

  |image67|